rnmapbox/maps/docs/BackgroundLayer.md

 ### Description

-The transition affecting any changes to this layer’s backgroundPattern propery.
+The transition affecting any changes to this layer’s backgroundPattern property.

 ### Type